|Birth: ||Feb. 9, 1577|

 Greater London, England

-Immigrated to the Colonies aboard the "Fortune" on August November 9, 1621 to check on his investment before returning to England.
+Came to the Colonies aboard the "Fortune" on August November 9, 1621 to check on his investment before returning to England.

 Son of Thomas Cushman of Hawkhurst, Kent, England and Elynour Hubbarde of Rolvenden, Kent, England.